Volkswagen Santana: Corsar (Mexico; 1984–1988)

 For 1986, the Corsar's product range received several novelties, somewhat similar to the North-American Quantum line.
 First, the headlights and front grille design was updated to match the same featured by the correspondent European Passat line.
 New body colours and upholstery types were now offered, a new 5-speed manual gearbox replaced the previous 4-speed one.
 Some new features were now available as option equipment, mainly power door locks and windows and black leather upholstery.
 In March 1986, the Passat wagon body was now offered within the local lineup, being badged here as Corsar Variant (matching the European Passat Variant or Quantum Wagon, as known in United States and Brazil).

 The 1987 and 1988 Corsar lineup remained mostly unchanged, just bringing out then that the alloy wheels where now offered as part of the option package, with a set of steel-made wheels wearing full covers being now the standard ones.

 By mid-1988, a limited edition Corsar was released (both sedan and Variant version).
 It was distinguished for its Black and Silver double-tone paintwork, black leather upholstery and full equipment.
-Finally, by the end of 1988, the Corsar was discontinued from Volkswagen Mexico lineup, since production of its German counterpart -the Santana/Passat Mk2- stopped in Europe (where most of the matching parts came from, and rather started producing the next gen Passat Mk3).
-Also, the local assembly lines were needed by VW to increase the production run of the Mk2 Golf/Jetta for United States and Canada exports.
-In Mexico, the Corsar is still well remembered as a sleek design, good reputation vehicle.
+Finally, by the end of 1988, the Corsar was discontinued from Volkswagen Mexico lineup, since production of its German counterpart had stopped in Europe after the introduction of the next-generation Passat.
+Most of the parts had been imported from Germany.
+Also, the local assembly lines were needed to increase production of the Mk2 Golf/Jetta for United States and Canada exports.